 If you’ve been carrying or lifting materials all day, avoid exercises like farmer’s walks or heavy deadlifts at the gym.

 Instead, focus on other movements that build overall fitness and strength (like an accessory exercise) without repeating work-specific tasks.
+Or choose to do your aerobic exercise or cardio that day instead.

 Balance is key.